booch/presentations/HTTP_Exploration/slides.md

 Telnet - HTTP/0.9
 =================

-Use telnet, but don't specify a version of HTTP in the request
+Use telnet, but don't specify a version of HTTP:

 ~~~ bash
 telnet localhost 3000